Moshupa: Religion

 There are a large number of Christians in Moshupa.
 The most popular are the United Congregational Church of South Africa, the Seventh-day Adventist Church, the Assemblies of God, the Apostolic Faith Mission, the Roman Catholic Church, the Zion Christian Church, and the Indian Pentecostal Church of God alongside other Afro-Christian and charismatic Pentecostal assemblies.
 One of the oldest churches is the Mothowagae Church, established in 1903.

 Politics

 The member of parliament for Moshupa is the Honorable Karabo Gare.
-His Excellency, Former President Dr.Mokgweetsi Keabetswe Eric Masisi, a Moshupa native.
-Hon.
-Masisi is son to the first MP for Moshupa who won the first elections after independence.
-Hon Mokgweetsi Eric Masisi also had one of his brothers serving as an MP in Francistown West constituency before his passing in 2013.
-He has received advanced training at graduate level in the fields of education, economics (social policy and social development) and recently began studying epidemiology.